Shameless season 2: Plot

 Though Fiona is suspicious, Monica comes back to care for the children and help out around the house, though unbeknownst to the rest of the family, she is not taking her medication.
-With Monica around, Fiona slowly begins to branch out for other opportunities—her reprieve is short-lived, however, when Monica and Frank find the family's stash of money and waste it all.
-Fiona breaks down and attempts to pick up the pieces, as she lets Steve slowly re-enter her life; Steve had successfully smuggled Marco into the United States to reunite with Estefania.
-During a family dinner, Monica attempts to commit suicide by slitting her wrists in the kitchen, traumatizing the family.
-Monica is transferred to a psych ward, from which she breaks out of with another patient, running away from her family once again.
+With Monica around, Fiona slowly begins to branch out for other opportunities—her reprieve is short-lived, however, when Monica finds the family's stash of money and wastes it all.
+Not only does Lip find out that Monica got arrested for letting Carl play bumper cars with a Buick, but he also finds out that she stole the money and had to use his own money to bail them out.
+After Lip harshly reprimands Fiona for not focusing on her family, she breaks down and attempts to pick up the pieces, letting Steve slowly re-enter her life; by this point Steve has successfully smuggled Marco into the United States to reunite with Estefania.
+During a family dinner, Monica attempts to commit suicide by slitting her wrists in the kitchen.
+Monica recovers and is transferred to a psychiatric ward, from which she breaks out of with another patient, running away from her family once again.

 On the day of Monica's attempted suicide, Karen gives birth in the hospital, but the baby boy is Asian and has Down syndrome.
 Karen reveals that the father is probably one of her classmates, Timmy Wong, and refuses to do anything with her child.
 Feeling betrayed by Karen, Lip angrily walks out on her.
 When the adoptive parents don't want Karen's baby because of his disability, Sheila and Jody steal the baby from the maternity ward to ensure he has a better future.
 When Sheila refuses to return the baby to the hospital, Karen gives her an ultimatum: choose her or the baby.
 Sheila chooses the baby.

 Lip decides to return to school and he makes up with Fiona.
 The season concludes with a series of new storylines for the subsequent season: Sheila and Jody, now a couple, nickname Karen's baby "Hymie" after "Hiram."
 Spurned by her mother, Karen runs away, effectively ending her relationship with Lip.
 Steve, who the family regularly calls Jimmy now, is back together with Fiona.
 In the season's final scenes, the family gets rid of an unconscious Frank, removing him from their home and good graces.